NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ![Screen showing a user searching for a patient by entering their NHS number](/images/search-by-NHS-number.png)

-## By demographics
+## Demographics search

+If you do not have the patient's NHS number, you can try searching with demographic information.
 Enter at least the patient’s first name, last name and date of birth.
 However, entering all 5 fields will increase your chances of finding an exact match immediately.

 ![Screen showing a user searching for a patient by their demographics entering the required information](/images/find-by-demographic-search.png)

-## By local records
+## Local records search

 Local records are vaccinations saved in RAVS.
 Enter at least the first and last name to find a matching record.